10 of the Cutest Cat Breeds We've Ever Seen

 Humongous ears.
 Saucer-like eyes.
-A mouth straight out of a cartoon.
-The cutest cat breeds have stand-out features that just make you saw awwww.
+Stubby tails and legs.
+Cute cat breeds have stand-out features that just make you say awwww.

 Of course, as with many things in life (spouses, books, shoes …), you want to be careful of making choices based on looks alone.
 When you're choosing a cat it's important you look beyond the surface and find the pet that best fits your lifestyle, says Teresa Keiger, who is an all-breed judge with The Cat Fanciers' Association as well as the organization's creative director.